Field of Mars Environmental Education Centre logo

-Scribbly gums can be easily spotted due to their white or silvery grey bark with prominent scribbles.
-Their leaves have a silvery grey appearance from afar.
+They can also be spotted by their low, stretching growth habit and leaves which appear silvery grey from afar.
 When blossoming, scribbly gums can also be identified by their clusters of cream-coloured flowers.
-Scribbly gums grow up to 15 m high.
+Scribbly gums are a low to medium tree, sometimes with more than one trunk, and can grow up to 15 m high.

-The scientific name for the scribbly gum is Eucalyptus haemastoma.
+The scientific name for the scribbly gum that grows around the Sydney region is Eucalyptus haemastoma.
 This comes from the Greek words haima, meaning blood, and stoma, meaning mouth, referring to the reddish disc of the fruit.
+It is one of three species of scribbly gums.

 How are the scribbles formed?